sebpretzer/pyticktick/docs/explanations/forbidding_extra_fields_in_api_models.md

 ## What if the API Changes?

 If the V2 API changes, we will need to update our models.
-If there is any lag between the API update and the model update, the models will through a validation error.
+If there is any lag between the API update and the model update, the models will throw a validation error.
 We have an [escape hatch to override this behavior](../guides/settings/overriding_models_that_forbid_extra_fields.md), at least on the response side.

 ## Why Ignore Extra Fields in V1 Response Models?